 Nursing training is often difficult and time-consuming, but there s always a need for trained nurses.
 Many nurses have started their own training business, working with healthcare providers to prepare incoming nursing students and help them gain the experience needed as specialized care providers.

-You can create specific training programs alongside nursing school experience to ensure quality training.
+You can create specific training programs alongside nursing school experience to ensure quality training and positively impact your community and profession.

 4. Child Care Centre